Deformed solutions of the Yang-Baxter equation associated to dual weak braces: Introduction

 for all $a,b \in S$, is a solution if and only if $z \in \mathcal{D}_r(S)$.
 We call the map $r_z$ \emph{solution associated to $S$ deformed by $z$}.
-In such a case, $r_z$ is not bijective in general, but it has a behavior close to bijectivity and non-degeneracy, as we show in more detail in see \cref{theor_rropr}.
-If $S$ is a skew brace and $z=0$ is the identity of the group $(S, \circ)$, then $r_z$ coincides with the usual solution $r$.
+In such a case, $r_z$ is not bijective in general, but it has a behavior close to bijectivity and non-degeneracy, as we show in more detail in \cref{theor_rropr}.
+If $S$ is a skew brace and $z=0$ is the identity of the groups, then $r_z$ coincides with the usual solution $r$.
 However, although any idempotent determines a deformed solution in any dual weak brace, in general, the map $r_e$, with $e \in \E(S)$, does not coincide with $r$.
 More precisely, $r_e$ and $r$ are not equivalent in the sense of \cite{ESS99}.
-In this regard, we raise the issue of studying under which conditions on the parameters of two deformed solutions are equivalent and we give partial answers in this sense.
-In the particular cases of two-sided skew braces, we show that if two parameters $z$ and $w$ are in the same conjugacy classes, then $r_z$ and $r_w$ are equivalent.\\ In the last section, we provide a method to obtain solutions by extending solutions from skew braces to unital near-trusses.
-In 2018, Brzezi\'nski \cite{Br18} introduced \emph{trusses} to describe brace and ring distributive laws in one algebraic structure.
-A truss is a particular type of heap $(T,[-,-,-])$ (see \cite{ Ba29, Pr24}), together with an additional binary operation $\cdot:T\times T\to T$, denoted by juxtaposition, such that $(T,\cdot)$ is a semigroup and the following distributivity laws hold
+In this regard, we raise the issue of studying under which conditions on the parameters, two deformed solutions are equivalent and we give partial answers in this sense.
+In the particular cases of two-sided skew braces, we show that if two parameters $z$ and $w$ are in the same conjugacy classes of the multiplicative group, then $r_z$ and $r_w$ are equivalent. \\ We conclude the paper by proving that a deformed solution $r_z$ on a dual weak brace is a strong semilattice of solutions on each individual skew brace $B_{\alpha}$ if and only if the underlying semilattice is bounded by an element $1$ and $z \in B_1$.